She Cried No: Plot

-Melissa Connell is a college freshman who is anxious to fit in with the popular crowd.
-After arriving, she is invited to a party by a guy, Scott Baker, with her roommates Jordan McCann and Kellie Salter, and attracts the attention of Scott, the member of the college's most popular fraternity (to which her brother, Michael, also belongs) who has a history of date-raping fellow female students.
-She and Jordan attend a party at Scott's frat; there, she becomes the latest victim of Scott, who drugs her.
-Before he takes her upstairs to a room to rape her, she notices a passed-out Jordan being taken to a room by a guy as well.
-Upstairs, Scott turns on loud music, and then rapes her.
-Melissa manages to escape his room afterwards and flees from the frat house in tears.
+Melissa Connell is a college freshman who is invited to a party by a guy, Scott Baker, with her roommates Jordan McCann and Kellie Salter.
+Scott is a member of the college's most popular fraternity (to which her brother, Michael, also belongs) who has a history of date-raping female students.
+She, Jordan and Kellie attend the party at Scott's frat.
+Scott immediately starts giving her alcohol, but she keeps saying no. He tricks her by telling her to take a Jell-O shot, which was made with alcohol, despite being labelled otherwise.
+After getting drunk, she notices Jordan, who has passed out, being carried upstairs by a guy and tells Scott she needs to check on her.
+He leads her upstairs to his room, then rapes her.
+Melissa manages to escape afterwards and flees from the frat house in tears.

-The next day, an upset Melissa returns to college and bumps several times into Scott, who pretends as if nothing has happened.
+The next day, an upset Melissa returns to college and bumps into Scott, who insists the sex was consensual.
 Melissa becomes depressed, ignoring her school work, estranging from her friends, not eating and not sleeping.
-Jordan takes it worse and drops out of college immediately.
+Jordan starts dressing more seductive and spending time with random guys, eventually dropping out of college.
 One night, while having dinner with Michael and his girlfriend Holly Essex, Scott shows up.
-Melissa freaks out, runs away and causes a car accident.
+Melissa runs away, with Scott chasing after her.
+She freaks out and gets into a car accident.
 She is taken into the hospital, but is not severely injured.
 She admits to a doctor about what happened, and she realizes she had been raped.
 She later admits this to her mother Denise Connell, who wants to press charges.
 Michael and her father Edward discourage her from doing this, explaining it could ruin her future.